lepelog/botw-ex-all-shrines/all shrines route.md

 90 NAMIKA OZZ: Sword flurry, shock, hits, no chest

-Climb right, glide down to stable, run around water to shrine
+Climb right, glide down to stable, __talk to Beedle for ancient arrow__ run around water to shrine

 91 MIRRO SHAZ: Longsword 5 hits (not red) on ball, a few hits on other thing